Christina

 Steinbrecher-Pfandt

-and CEO, with more than 15 years’ experience
+Co-Founder and CEO of Blockchain.art, with more than 15 years’ experience building marketplaces

 Christina